 Civil Rights Memorial

-As the first pulpit of Dr. Martin Luther King, Jr., this historic church was the center of the bus boycott and played a vital role in the Civil Rights Movement.
-Individual tours of the church & parsonage are available.
-The Dexter Parsonage served as a residence for Dr. King and his family.
-It includes furniture and memorabilia from the mid-1950’s that have been restored to the home.
+As the first pulpit of Dr. Martin Luther King Jr., this historic church was the center of the bus boycott and played a vital role in the Civil Rights Movement.
+Individual tours of the church & Parsonage are available.

 First White House of the Confederacy

 This 1835 Italianate-style house was designated the Executive Residence by the Provisional Confederate Congress on February 21, 1861.
-President Jefferson Davis and his family lived here until the Confederate Capital was moved to Richmond, Virginia in the summer of that year.
-It is completely furnished with 1850s period pieces.
+President Jefferson Davis and his family lived here until the Confederate Capital was moved to Richmond, Virginia.

 Fort Toulouse/Jackson Park

-Fort Toulouse is located 12 miles from downtown Montgomery of U.S. 231 on the banks of the Coosa and Tallapoosa river.
-With over 5000 years of history with occupations from Hernando DeSoto in 1450 and the French in 1717.
+Fort Toulouse is located on the banks of the Coosa and Tallapoosa Rivers and has over 5,000 years of history with occupations from Hernando DeSoto in 1450 and the French in 1717.
 Fort Jackson was built in 1814 by General Andrew Jackson, marking the end of the Creek Indian War.
-The grounds feature the William Bartram Aborerum, museum, Indian mound, boat launch, campgrounds and facilities.
 “Living History” reenactments are routinely scheduled each month.
-Open year round to visitors and campers.

 Hank Williams Museum

-The most complete collection of memorabilia dedicated to one of the world’s most respected and remembered country music writer and performer, Hank Williams, Sr. The museum spotlights Hanks’ 1952 Cadillac in which he made his final journey.
-The cemetery in which he and his wife, Audrey, are buried is minutes away at Oakwood Cemetery.
+This is the most complete collection of memorabilia dedicated to one of the world’s most respected country music singer/songwriters, Hank Williams Sr., and spotlights Hanks’ 1952 Cadillac in which he made his final journey.
+Oakwood Cemetery in which he and his wife, Audrey, are buried is minutes away.

-This 19th Century riverboat is docked beside the Riverwalk Amphitheater and features cruises down the scenic Alabama River along with food, drink, music & entertainment.
+This 19th century riverboat is docked beside the Riverwalk Amphitheater and features cruises down the scenic Alabama River along with food, drink, music and entertainment.

 Hyundai Motor Manufacturing Alabama

-This 2-million-square-foot manufacturing facility began producing vehicles in May 2005.
-This $1.4 billion automotive plant is one of the most advanced assembly plants in North America producing the 2009 Sonata sedan and the 2009 Santa Fe sport utility vehicle.
-Tours include an hour-ling, guided tram tour through the stamping facility, paint shop, engine and assembly area, and the two-mile test track.
+This 2-million-square-foot manufacturing facility is one of the most advanced in the nation and began producing vehicles in May 2005.
+Visitors can take an hour-long, guided tram tour through the stamping facility, paint shop, engine and assembly area, and the two-mile test track.
 Tours must be scheduled in advance.

 Montgomery Museum of Fine Arts

-Noted for its outstanding collection of 19th and 20th century paintings in the Blount Collection, the Museum also houses a collection of Southern regional art and American and Old Master prints, as well as hosting a diverse selection of traveling exhibitions each year.
+Noted for its outstanding collection of 19th and 20th century paintings, the Museum also houses a collection of Southern regional art and American and Old Master prints, and hosts a diverse selection of traveling exhibitions each year.
 The one-of-a-kind interactive exhibit ARTWORKS offers a unique learning experience for the entire family.
-Other highlights include the Museum Shop, Terrace Cafe and lakeside terrace with amphitheater.
-Set amidst English-style park grounds complete with lakes and swans.
-Free.
+Other highlights include the Museum Shop, Terrace Cafe and lakeside terrace with amphitheater all set amidst English-style park grounds.

-This state history museum displays artifact collections documenting Alabama history.
-Highlights include exhibits on early Alabama Indians, military history, the 19th century, and portrait galleries.
-The children’s gallery features a free-standing structure called “Grandma’s Attic.”
-Within “Grandma’s Attic,” children can dress up and pretend using different items from different time periods.
-The Archives welcomes genealogists, historians, students & visitors to explore the records & artifacts to promote a better understanding of Alabama history.
-“We tell the story of the people of Alabama” is their motto.
+This state history museum displays artifact collections documenting Alabama history and “telling the story of Alabama’s people.”
+Highlights include exhibits on early Alabama Indians, military history, the 19th century and portrait galleries.
+The children’s gallery features a free-standing structure called “Grandma’s Attic” where children can dress up and pretend using different items from different time periods.
+Access ancestry for free at the archives.

 Old Alabama Town